 Transit MTA's Holiday Nostalgia Train makes its annual debut: See photos By amNY.com staff Updated November 26, 2017 6:32 PM Print Share fbShare Tweet Email Hundreds of subway riders, many in period costume, went for a ride on the MTA’s Holiday Nostalgia Train on Sunday.
 To celebrate the one-year anniversary of the Second Avenue subway, this year’s nostalgia trains are running on the F line between Second Avenue and Lexington Avenue-63rd Street, and the Q line between Lexington Avenue-63rd Street and 96th Street.
 The trains run every Sunday through Christmas Eve, departing from the Second Avenue subway station at 10 a.m., noon, 2 p.m. and 4 p.m., and from the 96th Street station at 11 a.m., 1 p.m., 3 p.m. and 5 p.m.
 Photo Credit: David Handschuh Sabrina Fairclough, left, of Queens, and Darlene Elkanick, of Brooklyn, hopped on the nostalgia train on Sunday, Nov.
 26, 2017.
 Photo Credit: David Handschuh Hop on and you'll be able to hang onto these straps.
 Photo Credit: David Handschuh Rider Sharon Lee really got into the spirit of the season.
 Photo Credit: David Handschuh Joseph Turi of Manhattan dressed as a World War II Army Air Corps captain as he rode the nostalgia train.
 Photo Credit: David Handschuh One of the oldest subway cars in the city pulled into the newest train station in the city.
 Photo Credit: David Handschuh The old train drew quite a crowd of spectators looking for photo ops.
 Photo Credit: David Handschuh Dave Falco of Farmingdale came dressed for the part.
 Photo Credit: David Handschuh Expect crowds when you board the nostalgia train.
-By amNY.com staff Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By amNY.com staff Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.